Kelly Olynyk Player Props: Jazz vs. Kings

-Kelly Olynyk's Utah Jazz match up versus the Sacramento Kings at 9:00 PM ET on Monday.
+The Utah Jazz, Kelly Olynyk included, face the Sacramento Kings on Saturday at 10:00 PM ET.

-Below, we break down Olynyk's stats and trends to help you find the most appealing prop bets.
+We're going to examine Olynyk's prop bets, using stats and trends to help you make good selections.

 Kelly Olynyk Prop Bets vs. the Kings